 Everything you need to know about a tree falling down after a storm

 Downed trees are very, very common after a big spring storm — and their coverage depends on where it falls and what it lands on.
 Stay with me because it can be tricky to determine who’s responsible for storm damage from a fallen tree.

 For the most part, homeowner’s insurance only comes into effect if your property is damaged.
 That means:

 If a tree falls free and clear, in your yard or into your neighbor’s yard, it will likely not be covered by insurance.
-It will, unfortunately, be your responsibility to get it cleared and removed.
-Remember, if a tree on your property falls free and clear into your neighbor’s yard, it’s good etiquette (and good karma) to either pay for the removal or to offer to split it.
+It will, unfortunately, be your responsibility to get the tree cleared and removed.
+But what if a tree on your property falls free and clear into your neighbor’s yard?
+In that case, it’s good etiquette (and good karma) to either pay for the removal or to offer to split it.

 If a tree falls and damages a property, including the home or garage, then the homeowner’s insurance policy would kick in.
-This is regardless of where the tree fell from — that means that if your neighbor’s tree falls directly onto your roof, your homeowner’s insurance would pay to cover it.
+This is regardless of where the tree fell from.
+This means that if your neighbor’s tree falls directly onto your roof, your homeowner’s insurance would be responsible for covering it.
 (And hopefully your neighbor will be kind enough to send you an “I’m sorry” bottle of wine to drink as you await the repairs.)